linkstrifer/frontend-challenge/README.md

 | ----------------------------------------------------- | --------------------------------------------------- |
 | ![Desktop Design](/project/design/desktop-design.jpg) | ![Mobile Design](/project/design/mobile-design.jpg) |

+The user should be able to:

+- Read comments
+- Create a comment (without auth, just send an username)
+- Reply to a comment, only one level deep of comments, you can't reply yo a reply
+- Delete a comment

 ## Project Structure

 This repository is divided in three folders: